DataDog/integrations-core/gitlab/README.md

 ## Setup

+### Prerequisites

+This OpenMetrics-based integration has a latest version (V2) and a legacy version (V1).
+To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
+For more information, see the [Latest and Legacy Versioning For OpenMetrics-based Integrations][17].

+Metrics marked as `[Legacy]`, `[OpenMetricsV1]`, or `[OpenMetricsV2]` are only available using the corresponding version of the GitLab integration.
+Metrics not marked are collected by all three versions.

 ### Installation

 The GitLab check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your GitLab servers.